 Certain University SOM faculty and staff provide clinical services through their University appointments to UPMC, UPP, and affiliated hospitals.
 The University invoices these entities monthly for reimbursement of the clinical portion of the associated compensation costs.
 SOM faculty members having both a University academic appointment and a separate, external appointment for clinical responsibilities participate in the common paymaster arrangement for purposes of determining appropriate FICA taxation.
 In addition to the reimbursable compensation costs, the University also engages in other transactions with these entities, which include providing certain facilities-related services, telephone, mailing, printing, and various other services, which are reimbursed at cost.
-Billings to UPMC, UPP, and affiliated hospitals for clinical compensation and other costs totaled \$119.2 million and \$117.9 million in 2011 and 2010, respectively.
+Reimbursements from UPMC, UPP, and affiliated hospitals for clinical compensation and other costs totaled \$128.6 million and \$119.2 million in 2012 and 2011, respectively.

 In 1998, the University signed a 10-year agreement with UPMC that included financial commitments designed to further the two entities' commitment to their interrelated teaching, research, clinical care, and community service missions.
 As part of the agreement, UPMC provides \$12.5 million annually in funding for the SOM.
 UPMC also provides additional funding up to \$2.5 million annually on a matching basis.
 The match is on a one-to-two basis with UPMC matching \$1 for every \$2 provided by the University to support health sciences programs.
 The University has received this match each year since the inception of the agreement.
 This agreement was amended in 2007 under essentially the same terms, except for a provision to provide an additional \$10.0 million per year in 2007, increased annually by \$0.5 million from 2008 through 2016.
-The University received \$27.0 million and \$26.5 million (including the annual match) in 2011 and 2010, respectively.
+The University received \$27.5 million and \$27.0 million (including the annual match) in 2012 and 2011, respectively.
 These amounts are reported as other revenue in the Consolidated Statements of Activities.

-The agreement was further amended in 2009 to include additional financial support from UPMC through the Children's Hospital of Pittsburgh of UPMC (CHP) to the University of \$7.5 million annually related to an agreement detailing the transfer of certain pediatric research programs from CHP to the University.
+The agreement was further amended in 2009 to include additional financial support from UPMC through the Children's Hospital of Pittsburgh of UPMC (CHP) to the University of approximately \$7.5 million annually related to an agreement detailing the transfer of certain pediatric research programs from CHP to the University.
 This transfer standardized procedures, eliminated duplication of services, improved efficiency, reduced costs, and enhanced recruitment efforts for pediatric programs.
+The University received \$8.6 million and \$7.8 million in 2012 and 2011, respectively, related to this additional support.
+These amounts are reported as sales and services, educational and other, in the Consolidated Statements of Activities.

 Additionally, UPMC provided support to various departments within the SOM to augment their operating budgets.
 These payments were made to those departments which do not generate sufficient revenues to meet their research and academic costs.
-Payments made by UPMC for this purpose totaled \$7.5 million and \$7.3 million in 2011 and 2010, respectively, and are reported as sales and services, educational and other, in the Consolidated Statements of Activities.
+Payments made by UPMC for this purpose totaled \$8.6 million and \$7.5 million in 2012 and 2011, respectively, and are reported as sales and services, educational and other, in the Consolidated Statements of Activities.

-UPMC also provided \$12.7 million and \$12.3 million in 2011 and 2010, respectively, of contractual dean's tax, which represents additional support for the academic and research activities of the SOM.
+UPMC also provided \$13.1 million and \$12.7 million in 2012 and 2011, respectively, of contractual dean's tax, which represents additional support for the academic and research activities of the SOM.
 This activity is reported as sales and services, educational and other, in the Consolidated Statements of Activities.

 The University is involved in certain rental arrangements where the University acts as both lessor or lessee with UPMC and its affiliates.
-Rental revenue from UPMC and affiliates totaled \$9.8 million and \$10.7 million in 2011 and 2010, respectively.
-Rent expense paid to UPMC and affiliates totaled \$23.6 million and \$22.6 million in 2011 and 2010, respectively.
+Rental revenue from UPMC and affiliates totaled \$9.9 million and \$9.8 million in 2012 and 2011, respectively.
+Rent expense paid to UPMC and affiliates totaled \$24.6 million and \$23.6 million in 2012 and 2011, respectively.